 A lot of runners create mantras that help them get through tough runs, but you can make that even simpler by having just a cue word as well.
-The advantage to having a cue word as opposed to a full-sentance mantra is that you can repeat it in time with your foot strike, which can have an almost meditative effect that can help calm you down.
+The advantage to having a cue word as opposed to a full-sentence mantra is that you can repeat it in time with your foot strike, which can have an almost meditative effect that can help calm you down.
 For example, you could choose the cue word “strong” to remind yourself that you can handle whatever discomfort you’re feeling, and repeat it over and over again to get you through rough patches on during the race or workout.
-Even just counting your footstrikes, or focussing on your breath count, can give your mind something else to focus on, rather than the desire to stop.
+Even just counting your footstrikes, or focusing on your breath count, can give your mind something else to focus on, rather than the desire to stop.

 Don’t cling to your expectations

 Visualizing your race ahead of time is a great way to mentally prepare for it, but you don’t want to become too attached to that vision you created in your head in case unexpected things happen.
 For example, maybe the pace starts to feel hard several kilometres earlier than you thought it would, or maybe the weather is a lot hotter or windier than you expected.
 If you’re too attached to the vision you had for your race going into it, your brain is likely to fixate on the things that don’t fit within that image, which could erode at your mental strength and make the race feel even harder.